pdevis/test_web2/content/user-guide/getting-started/index.md

 ## 2. 🗃️ Characterise the data/measurements that require the uncertainty propagation.

 The main purpose of these tools, is to propagate uncertaintites.
 To do that, you must have an overall understanding of the type of data/measurements you are working with.
+For a general approach on determining an uncertainty budget, we refer to the 5-step QA4EO approach.
+See [this page](user-guide/theory/QA4EO) in our theory section, or the [QA4EO process document](https://qa4eo.org/docs/3_Process_Document.pdf).

 To help you identify all the relevant information from your dataset, we have compiled a list of relevant questions and tips.